-Check the skills you believe the child struggles with and that are making it hard for them to handle specific triggers and expectations.
-Keep in mind the child's cultural background when assessing thinking skills.
+Check the skills you believe the individual struggles with and that are making it hard for them to handle specific triggers and expectations.
+Keep in mind the individual's cultural background when assessing thinking skills.
 Check as many as apply, but do not obsess - this is your best guess!

-Language & Communication Skills Attention & Working Memory Skills ☐ Understanding what others are saying ☐ Sticking with things that need a lot of attention ☐ Following the flow of conversations ☐ Doing things in order ☐ Quickly understanding people who are talking ☐ Keeping track of time ☐ Saying what they are thinking or what they need ☐ Thinking about more than one thing at a time ☐ Saying what's bothering them ☐ Staying focused during activities ☐ Saying what they are feeling ☐ Ignoring distractions ☐ Quickly finding the words they need ☐ Thinking of more than one solution to a problem Emotion- and Self-Regulation Skills Social Thinking Skills ☐ Handling feelings when angry or frustrated ☐ Paying attention to what others are saying and doing ☐ Handling feelings when annoyed ☐ Understanding what other people mean from the way ☐ Handling feelings when nervous, worried, or anxious they behave or talk ☐ Handling feelings when disappointed or sad ☐ Starting and having conversations with others ☐ Thinking about what might happen before doing something ☐ Getting other people's attention in positive ways ☐ Pausing before they respond ☐ Understanding how their behavior makes other ☐ Waiting for something they want people feel ☐ Being energetic at the right time; getting energy up when expected to Understanding what other people think of them and their behavior ☐ Being calm at the right time; calming down when expected to ☐ Understanding other people's points of view Cognitive Flexibility Skills Handling changing from one activity to another Understanding that things can be "kind of" rather than all one other way; seeing "shades of gray" rather than only "black and Imagining different ways things could happen in the future Handling changes to a routine or rule Handling new situations or unclear answers (e.g., "I don't kno Changing their mind if offered a different idea or solution Understanding why a plan may need to change Not taking things too personally, exaggerating, or thinking this worse than they are ow.")
-Lagging Thinking PLANNING STEPS Challenging Adaptive Rehavior
+Language & Communication Skills Attention & Working Memory Skills ☐ Understanding what others are saying ☐ Sticking with things that need a lot of attention ☐ Following the flow of conversations ☐ Doing things in order ☐ Quickly understanding people who are talking ☐ Keeping track of time ☐ Saying what they are thinking or what they need ☐ Thinking about more than one thing at a time ☐ Saying what's bothering them ☐ Staying focused during activities ☐ Saying what they are feeling ☐ Ignoring distractions ☐ Quickly finding the words they need ☐ Thinking of more than one solution to a problem Emotion- and Self-Regulation Skills Social Thinking Skills ☐ Handling feelings when angry or frustrated ☐ Paying attention to what others are saying and doing ☐ Handling feelings when annoyed ☐ Understanding what other people mean from the way ☐ Handling feelings when nervous, worried, or anxious they behave or talk ☐ Handling feelings when disappointed or sad ☐ Starting and having conversations with others ☐ Thinking about what might happen before doing something ☐ Getting other people's attention in positive ways ☐ Pausing before they respond ☐ Understanding how their behavior makes other ☐ Waiting for something they want people feel ☐ Being energetic at the right time; getting energy up when ☐ Understanding what other people think of them and expected to their behavior ☐ Being calm at the right time; calming down when ☐ Understanding other people's points of view expected to Cognitive Flexibility Skills ☐ Handling changing from one activity to another □ Understanding that things can be "kind of" rather than all one way or all the Problem other way; seeing "shades of gray" rather than only "black and d white" ☐ Imagining different ways things could happen in the future ☐ Handling changes to a routine or rule ☐ Handling new situations or unclear answers (e.g., "I don't know.") ☐ Changing their mind if offered a different idea or solution Lagging □ Understanding why a plan may need to change Thinking Thinking □ Not taking things too personally, exaggerating, or thinking things are worse than they are DI ANNING STEDS Challenging Adaptive A